Eating Disorders Awareness Week

 Woman sitting cross-legged feeling stressed

-This year, Eating Disorders Awareness Week is shining a light on ARFID (Avoidant Restrictive Food Intake Disorder).
+This year, Eating Disorders Awareness Week is shining a light on the reality that anyone can have an eating disorder.

 Kerrie Jones, CEO & Founder